Guyhirn: Religion

 The first chapel in Guyhirn originated in a chantry founded in 1337 by John de Reddik.
 It was dedicated to St Mary Magdalen and was licensed for public worship in 1398.
 In 1406 the chaplain was Sir John Grey.
 A guild to St Mary Magdalen was active in Guyhirn in the sixteenth century and such guilds were often established to pay for a chaplaincy.
 One year after the dissolution of the chantries in 1548, the chapel's endowments and property were sold to William Ward.
 The dismissed chaplain, William Susan, received an annual pension of three pounds and ten shillings per annum.
 In 1877 "quantities of fine chiselled stone" were unearthed during the construction of the extant church, suggesting that this stands on or close to the location of the earlier chapel.
+In the 1950s some of these stones could be found bordering the vicarage drive and in village gardens.

 The village was without a place of worship for over a century until Guyhirn Chapel of Ease was commissioned during the Commonwealth.
 However, it was not completed until 1660 when the Restoration had returned Anglicanism as the official religious observance.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is in the care of the Churches Conservation Trust.

-Between the seventeenth and early nineteenth centuries, Guyhirn was home to a sect of religious dissenters known as the Culymites.
-They were named after their founder, David Culy, the son of a Huguenot family that had moved to Guyhirn.
-Culy, who founded his sect in 1695, became known as the 'Bishop of Guyhirn'.
-His theology was said to differ little from that of the Anabaptists.
-It was recorded that "most of the inhabitants of [Guyhirn] became his followers, and many also from Whittlesea, Wisbech St. Mary's, Outwell and Upwell".
-It has been estimated that his followers came to number more than 700.
+Between the 17th and early 19th centuries, Guyhirn was home to a sect of religious dissenters known as the Culimites.
+They were named after their founder, David Culy, the son of a Huguenot family whose theology was said to differ little from that of the Anabaptists.
+However a more recent reappraisal concluded that "he was an Independent minister close to the Reformed tradition of his French ancestors.
+The adherents "met in a chapel which Culy, reputed to have been a wealthy farmer and landowner, built on his own property".

+This same building was later the Baptists meeting house, but by the 20th century was no longer a place of worship.
+In the 1950s, it still stood and was known as The Institute, and was "the nightly rendezvous of about 40 young men who play billiards, darts and snooker there, or go merely to chat and drink a mineral around the stove with their chums."

 A Methodist Chapel was built in 1849 and rebuilt in 1868 by the Primitive Methodists with pews for 147 worshipers.
 It was sited next to the current village hall, but has been demolished.
+In a newspaper article of 1854 the coming of "Wesleyanism" to Guyhirn was credited with a striking improvement in the conduct of its residents: "To those who knew the locality a few years since, the moral and social improvement is most striking.
+Formerly proverbial for vice and immorality, the inhabitants are now distinguished for sobriety and piety."